 Rengasamy et al., 2017).
 SARS-CoV-2 is an enveloped virus ≈0.1 μm in diameter, so N95 masks are capable of filtering most free virions, but they do more than that.
 How so?
 Viruses are often transmitted through respiratory droplets produced by coughing and sneezing.
 Respiratory droplets are usually divided into two size bins, large droplets (>5 μm in diameter) that fall rapidly to the ground and are thus transmitted only over short distances, and small droplets (≤5 μm in diameter).

 The COVID-19 pandemic is a harsh reminder of the fact that, whether in a single human host or a wave of infection across continents, viral dynamics is often a story about the numbers.
-In this article we provide a one-stop, curated graphical source for ...
+In this article we provide a one-stop, curated graphical source ...

 www.ncbi.nlm.nih.gov